rondavid-q/task-2-deployment/readme.md

 This is a sample nodejs project sourced from the github public repos for the purpose of this task.
+The service is exposed via port 7000 - This has been changed in the sample project.
 This repo has the nodejs project along with the Dockerfile to dockerize the application adn docker-compose file to bring up the conatiner instances.

 The webhook has been attached along with this project and its been configured in Jenkins which is accessible and shared via mail.